chrjsorg/RatingDialok/README.md

 If you want to check if the user already rated your app or dismissed the dialog forever you can use `.userDidRate()` or `.userSetNeverRemindAgain()`

+If you want to reset the saved data after a huge update for example you can use `.reset()` so the flow begins from the scratch.

 ### Customization via styles.xml

 ```xml